Grab Your CTV Advertising Playbook Today →

 Why?
 Subscription video on demand (SVOD) was the primary model when Netflix first launched, meaning ad dollars were still relegated to linear TV.
 Prime-time events like live sports also took a while to move to streaming, which slowed cord-cutting.

 So where are we currently, and what comes next?
-Here’s a look at the evolution.
+Here’s a look at the various phases TV has passed through.

 In the early days of streaming, services like Netflix didn’t directly compete with legacy media companies.
 In fact, prior to COVID, most legacy media companies happily licensed their content to Netflix.